-More than 100 packed Shadwell’s Watney Market off Commercial Road to mark the anniversary of the freak accident in which David Richardson, 19, and brother Paul, 17, died in 1990 with 32-year-old Steve Hammond while working in the sewer beneath the market square.
-Only a fourth member of the working party survived.
+David Richardson, 19, and brother Paul, 17, died in 1990 with 32-year-old Steve Hammond while working in the sewer below Watney Market, off the Commercial Road.
+Only a fourth member of the work party, 20-year-old Paul Barker, survived.

-The boys’ sister, Carol Hammond, led the mourners in a minute’s silence in the rain followed by a lone piper playing the lament, which also remembered Stephen Reilly who was killed in another accident the year before, on the giant Canary Wharf construction site.
+The boys’ sister, Carol Hammond, is leading the mourners in a minute’s silence at 12.30pm, which will also remember Stephen Reilly who was killed in another accident the year before, on the giant Canary Wharf construction site.

 At the time, the boys’ father Derek Richardson called for criminal charges.
 It led to the national Construction Safety Campaign which fought to get Corporate Manslaughter legislation passed in 2007.

-The organisation also held a national remembrance service at Tower Hill in addition to Saturday’s Watney Market remembrance, as part of its annual Safety Day commemoration for all workers killed in industrial accidents in Britain.
+The organisation is also holding a national remembrance service at Tower Hill on Saturday, at 10.30am, in addition to the Watney remembrance two hours later, as part of its annual Safety Day commemoration for all workers killed in industrial accidents in Britain.